Laurie Rousseau-Nepton: Career

-Rousseau-Nepton is an Innu woman whose family are from the Mashteuiatsh reserve in the Saguenay–Lac-Saint-Jean region of Quebec.
-She grew up near Quebec City, and lived for two years on the Wendake reserve.
-Rousseau-Nepton received her Ph.D. in 2017 from Université Laval, under the supervision of Carmelle Robert.
-Her doctoral research involved studying the HII regions of nearby spiral galaxies, using the SpIOMM, a imaging Fourier transform spectrometer developed at University of Laval.
-She subsequently took up an appointment as an FRQNT postdoctoral research fellow at the University of Hawaiʻi at Hilo.
-Since 2017, she has been a resident astronomer at the Canada–France–Hawaii Telescope.
+After completing her PhD, Rousseau-Nepton took up an appointment as an FRQNT postdoctoral research fellow at the University of Hawaiʻi at Hilo.
+From 2017 to 2023, she was a resident astronomer at the Canada–France–Hawaii Telescope.
 Rousseau-Nepton is the Principal Investigator for SIGNALS, a large survey program aiming at observing over 50,000 resolved star-forming regions in nearby galaxies.
+In September 2023, she became an assistant professor at the University of Toronto.